 SECTION 1.
 Amendment of Odessa Municipal Code Section 06.08.020.
 Odessa Municipal Code Section 6.08.010 and Section 2 of Ordinance 590 is hereby amended as follows with deletions shown in strikeout, and additions shown in underline:

 6.08.020.
 License - - Fee - - Expiration - - Tag Issuance - - Recordkeeping.
-Beginning January 1, 2005, the license fee shall be the sum of ten dollars per year per dog.
-Upon the payment of such license fee to the town clerk, it shall be the duty of said town clerk to issue a license to the party making application therefor.
-The license shall expire on the first day of January next succeeding the date of the issuance thereof.
-The time fixed for the issuing of a license shall commence on the first day of January of each year, and no license shall be issued to expire at any other time that the above date.
-The above license fee shall be paid in full for any year or part thereof.
-The town clerk shall, together with said license, furnish a suitable tag which shall be worn by the dog for which such license is issued, and shall be fastened to such dog in such a manner that it can easily be inspected at all times by town authorities.
-Lost tags will be replaced by the town clerk upon payment of an additional fee of five dollars.
-It shall be the duty of the town clerk to keep a record of the names of all persons to whom such licenses are issued with the number of each license.
-(Ord.
-590 §2, 2004: Ord.
-322 §2, 1976).It shall be unlawful for any person or persons to own or harbor any dog with in the corporate limits of the Town of Odessa, unless such person or persons shall first procure an ID therefor as hereinafter provided.
+It shall be unlawful for any person or persons to own or harbor any dog with in the corporate limits of the Town of Odessa, unless such person or persons shall first procure an ID therefor as hereinafter provided.

 A. Licenses will be issued by the Town.
 ID tags are valid for one year, January 1st to December 31st.
 The time fixed for the issuing of a license shall commence on the first day of January of each year, and no license shall be issued to expire at any other time than the above date.